 - Includes a HEPA filter and choice of brush fittings for pet owners

 Lefant T700 Price and Manufacturer Specs

-- Voice control & APP control with WIFI: use Alexa & Google Assistant voice commands to start and stop cleaning. you can direct control, scheduling, adjust suction and water tank output, change cleaning mode by APP. enjoy the intelligence and comfort of Lefant robot vacuum anytime, also come with remote controller.
+- Voice & App & Remote Control with Wifi: Use Alexa & Google Assistant voice commands to start and stop cleaning.
+You can directly control, schedule, adjust suction and water tank output, change cleaning modes by APP or remote controller , enjoy the intelligence and comfort of Lefant robot vacuum at anytime.

-- Powerful Yet Quiet: 120mins running time for clean 150m², and it will automatically return to charge when it low Battery or after cleaning.
-2200Pa suction for sweep away dust, hair fur and crumbs, good for tiles, hardwood floors and carpets.
-Noise min to 50db, doesn't disturb your daily life.
+- Effective and Quiet: 120min running time for clean 150m², and it will automatically return to charge when it is in low battery or aftering complete cleaning.
+2200Pa suction for sweeping away dust, hair and crumbs, ideal for tiles, hardwood floors, and carpets.
+Noise min to 50dB won't disturb your daily life.

 Our Lefant T700 Robot Vacuum and Mop Review

 Lefant has done extremely well to get to where it is today on the back of a relatively small range – at least in comparison to the likes of Eufy and Roomba – but with true quality on display.
 As mentioned in the introduction the M300 competes well with other robot vacuums around the same kind of price point and while it is not exactly the most exciting model on the market, it gets the job done without breaking the bank – while also coming in third place in our feature on the best budget robot vacuums.